coder-akram-khan/statistics_calculations/README.md

   - Demonstrated train-test splitting (80% training, 20% testing).
   - Performed polynomial regression and evaluated R-squared scores for training and testing data.
   - Predicted customer spending based on time spent in the shop.
+### 7.Confusion Matrix Implementation

+- **What is a Confusion Matrix?**:
+  - A Confusion Matrix is a table used to evaluate classification models by comparing actual vs. predicted results.
+  - **Implementation Overview**:
+  - **Confusion Matrix Visualization**: Displays the confusion matrix for classification evaluation.
+  - **Metrics Included**:
+    - **Accuracy**: Measures how often the model is correct.
+    - **Precision**: Of the positive predictions, how many are actually positive?
+    - **Recall (Sensitivity)**: Of all the actual positive cases, what percentage were predicted correctly?
+    - **Specificity**: How well does the model predict negative cases?
+    - **F1-Score**: Harmonic mean of Precision and Recall.
+- **Visualizations**:
+  - Confusion Matrix visualization using `ConfusionMatrixDisplay`.
+  - Precision-Recall balance visual representation.
+  - Sensitivity vs. Specificity comparison.
+- **Key Insights**:
+  - A higher precision means fewer false positives.
+  - A higher recall means fewer false negatives.
+  - A balanced F1-Score indicates a well-performing model.

 ---